wd-tim-haynie/bt-netengops-f5-cp-sync-healthcheck/README.md

 The script then makes a call to the ClearPass server to retrieve the last replication timestamp for each node in the cluster.
 If the last replication timestamp of the ClearPass server in question is less than 10 seconds older than the highest replication timestamp in the cluster, AND the highest replication timestamp is newer than 3 minutes, 5 seconds + MON_INTERVAL based on the system clock of the F5, the monitor will mark the node as UP.

 ## Limitations
-- The script does not handle encrypted client secrets currently.
-The client secret will be visible to anyone who can view the configuration, and will be bundled as part of a qkview and visible by F5 if uploaded to iHealth.
+- The script does support encrypted client secrets currently.
+The client secret will be visible in plain text to anyone who can view the configuration, and will be bundled as part of a qkview and visible by F5 if uploaded to iHealth.
+Password encryption will be available in a future version.
+- Monitor interval must be passed manually to the script using the `MON_INTERVAL` variable as there is no way to obtain this information automatically and the script is dependant on this value.
 - If there's a change in token lifetime (for example, changing settings on the API Client configuration will invalidate existing tokens), the token file must be deleted manually.
 The token file is located in `/var/tmp/<name of monitor>-token.json`.
 Alternatively, you could wait for the token to expire, but this could take a long time depending on how much time was left on the original token.
-The script will not attempt to obtain a new token
+- The script will not attempt to obtain a new token if it receives any HTTP 4xx errors as replication delay can cause newly generated valid tokens to not yet be available on the subscriber.
 - The BIG-IP only has python 2.7 available.
 Therefore, is not easy to import external modules.
 - ClearPass only updates the Last Replication Timestamp once every 3 minutes.
 This implies that the maximum amount of time it potentially takes for a server to be marked `Down` is 3 minutes + the monitor timeout.
 This is unlikely, however, because the script marks a resource `Down` if it gets no HTTP response during the API calls, but it is worth noting.
 Therefore, make sure this isn't the only monitor in your resource pool.
 - Updating the ClearPass infrastructure will cause databases to be out of sync for a while.
 It may make sense to disable the monitor in each ClearPass zone during a maintenance window so that the entire infrastructure doesn't get flagged as `Down` simultaneously.